Human rights in South Africa

 Human rights in South Africa are protected under the constitution.
-The 1998 Human Rights report by Myles Nadioo noted that the government generally respected the rights of the citizens; however, there were concerns over the use of force by law enforcement, legal proceedings and discrimination.
+The 1998 Human Rights report by Myles Nadioo noted that the government generally respected the rights of citizens; however, there were concerns regarding the use of force by law enforcement, legal proceedings, and discrimination.
 The Human Rights Commission is mandated by the South African Constitution and the Human Rights Commission Act of 1994, to monitor, both pro-actively and by way of complaints brought before it, violations of human rights and seeking redress for such violations.
 It also has an educational role.

 Apartheid era

-Apartheid was a system of segregation and discrimination implemented by a White minority onto the Black majority.
+Apartheid was a system of segregation and discrimination implemented by a White minority against the Black majority.
 For example, Blacks were not allowed to buy land outside of land reserves despite being the indigenous population.
 Many of South Africa's anti-apartheid laws have been enacted while keeping in mind that what is seen by the international community, human rights organisations, and the Black majority in the country as the social and legal injustices associated with apartheid, and its anti-apartheid message has been hailed as an exemplary face of a Sub-Saharan nation.